AI Implementations Fail Because Companies Skip the Diagnostic. Here Is the Data.

 And they can do this maybe six to eight times a year before they hit capacity.

-Lou Bajuk, a consulting practitioner, framed the problem: [EDITOR NOTE: Verify name and role with Ed before publish] "Looking to streamline and make this intake and understanding phase more scalable."
+As one consulting practitioner framed the problem: "Looking to streamline and make this intake and understanding phase more scalable."
 Not because the work is bad.
 Because the work is bottlenecked on one person.

 Why Quality That Depends on Who's On the Engagement Isn't Quality